barbara-abreu/Data_science/README.md

 Contents so far:

+### Crytocurrencies
+A notebook with an analysis of a hypothetical portofolio with crytocurrencies only.

 ### Scraping and regression notebook
 Scraping of a real estate website and consequent regression of the price of the houses on the remaining variables.